bdreece/tinybroker/README.md

 ## Future Plans

-In the future, I may make the broker library API a bit more configurable (e.g. opting in/out of JWT authentication, TLS support, content-type, etc.)
+In the future, I would like to add further documentation and mock testing.